 \subsection{Different Hardware Platforms}

-Following existing LUT-based works~\cite{wei2024tmac,wang2025bitnet}, we demonstrate \nickname's effectiveness on the ubiquitous and LUT-friendly CPUs.
+Following existing LUT-based works~\cite{wei2024tmac,wang2025bitnet}, we demonstrate \nickname's effectiveness on the ubiquitous and LUT-friendly CPU.
 It is particularly important for edge and IoT devices.
-Specifically, CPU has a good support for table lookup and vector addition (\nickname's main operation).
-Other hardware (e.g., GPU and NPU), although becoming prevalent on new generation devices, are multiplication-centric, and doesn't suit ultra-low-bit inference.
-Besides, it is often impractical to use them (e.g., GPU might be reserved for rendering only), or difficult to program them (e.g., the NPU ecosystem is quite closed and tend to support fixed quantization formats).
-Moreover, we hope \nickname to inspire future research on vector LUT-centric hardware.
+Specifically, CPU has a good support for table lookup and vector addition (\nickname's main operations).
+Other hardware (e.g., GPU and NPU), although becoming prevalent on new-generation devices, are multiplication-centric, and don't suit ultra-low-bit inference.
+Besides, it is often impractical to use them (e.g., GPU might be reserved for rendering only), or difficult to program them (e.g., the NPU ecosystem is quite closed and tends to support fixed quantization formats).
+Moreover, we hope \nickname will inspire future research on vector LUT-centric hardware.